Skip to content

 --Define the desired FireCooldown for the familiar.

---30 is equivalent to 1 second.
+--30 is equivalent to 1 second in an update callback.

 local NEW_COOLDOWN = 30